danipenaperez/spring-boot-flowed-routing/README.md

     }
 ```

-Lets create the GreetingService interface and mark as **@RoutedInterface**.
+### Lets create the main GreetingService interface

-**@RoutedInterface** this interface will be proxied to evaluate which implementations will delegate the execution.
+Mark the GreetingService interface using **@RoutedInterface**.

+Now GreetingService interface is managed as proxied invocation.
+The invocation will be evaluated and delegated the execution to the target delegate bean implementations.

 ```java
   	@RoutedInterface